Twice as Tall: Composition

 Twice as Tall is an Afrobeats, Afrobeat, dancehall, pop and hip hop album.
-The album opens with Youssou N'Dour-assisted "Level Up", where Burna Boy revisited his wild recent rise, celebrating his achievements and noted he is not getting so satisfied.
+The album opens with Youssou N'Dour-assisted "Level Up", where Burna Boy revisited his sharp rise in popularity, celebrating his achievements and notes his desire for further notoriety.
 Vulture.com writer Justin Curto praised the song, noting that it's better than a victory lap.
 "Alarm Clock" beat is a contemporary Afro-pop sound in outlook and is heavily influenced by Fela's Afrobeat era in delivery.
 It features a spoken intro from the executive producer Diddy.
-On "Way Too Big", Burna Boy is found in a self-confident form, relaying his intention to avoid bad company as subtle violin runs cushion his vocals.
-On "Bebo" produced by Rexxie, Burna Boy discussed his unwillingness to pretend.
+On "Way Too Big", Burna Boy is found in a self-confident form, relaying his intention to avoid bad company as a violin track cushions his vocals.
+On "Bebo" produced by Rexxie, Burna Boy discussed his desire for authenticity.

 "Wonderful" was produced by Telz and sees Burna Boy expressing excitement for his people and the globalization of their unique sound.
 It was recorded in Nigerian pidgin and Yoruba.
 In a review for Pitchfork, Mankaprr Conteh praised the song's production and said "the singer revels in the alchemy of rhythm and hustle.
 He's mystified by what beats and drums can conjure, the way they spread joy and spark motion from your toes to your scalp".
 "Onyeka" produced by Telz, is a happy and triumphant tune.
 In the Naughty by Nature-assisted track "Naughty by Nature", Burna Boy talked about the journey to where he is now, admitting his dislike for politics.
 "Comma" has a danceable beat.
 The LeriQ-produced track "No Fit Vex" sees Burna Boy dishing out positive twists, saying he is now a man who is less interested in his petulant side.
 "23", features a piano-assisted instrumental.
 Burna Boy sees himself similar to Basketball legend Michael Jordan.
 "Time Flies" interpolates Marc Anthony's "I Need You".
 It features vocals from Sauti Sol with a spoken outro from Burna Boy's mother Bose Ogulu.

 The politically charged Reggae-Fusion track "Monsters you Made" explores the historical injustices on an oppressed race that's convinced enough should be enough, addressing African and African-American experiences with prejudice, touching on subjects like slavery and miseducation.
 The song is full of pain, anger and plenty of defiances, featuring vocals from Chris Martin with a spoken outro from Ghanaian author and poet Ama Ata Aidoo.
 In "Wetin Dey Sup", Burna Boy speaks against gun violence and police brutality.
 The Stormzy-assisted track "Real Life" contains a sample of T-Pain's "I'm Sprung" and sees Stormzy crooning in true R&B style, with the aid of a vocoder.
-In "Bank On It", Burna Boy asks for forgiveness if he fumbles and for protection from his enemies.
+In "Bank On It", Burna Boy asks for forgiveness if he fails and for protection from his enemies.
 He is aided by his belief in a supreme being and deferred to faith in the face of a potential detraction.
-The song climaxed with a choir harmonizing the main hook.
+The song climaxes with a choir harmonizing the main hook.